-Arthur's Seat in Edinburgh - Walks, Hikes & Facts
+Arthur's Seat in Edinburgh - Facts, Nature Walks & Hikes

 Slowly but surely, we are beginning to see a positive change in the weather in Edinburgh; from murky, dreich conditions to lighter and warmer forecasts.
 Now is the time to start thinking about outdoors activities and getting out and about for walks and hikes in nature with family and friends.
 One excellent choice, which sits waiting for you, in the heart of Edinburgh is the world famous Arthur's Seat.
 You have no excuses about this trip being 'difficult to get to' or 'too far away' if you are staying in the city, so get off the couch and get exploring!

 Arthur's Seat is a grand volcano situated right the centre of Scotland's capital city (don't worry it is dormant!).
 You will find this landmark within Holyrood Park; which is a nature reserve made up from a collection of hills, lochs and beautiful scenery.
 Mind your manners while wandering, as you are in the Queen's Scottish garden, sometimes also known as "Queen's Park".
 Although there are various different hills, Arthur's Seat is very distinctive as it is the highest point in this Edinburgh park.